History & Tradition

 1851 - The Daughters of the Heart of Mary, a society of Catholic women, arrive in America from France.

-1857 - Miss Ernestine Nardin, Miss Victorine Boucher, and Miss Eliza Smith, DHM, open the first Catholic free school and academy on E. Seneca St. in downtown Buffalo.
+1857 - Miss Ernestine Nardin, Miss Victorine Boucher, and Miss Eliza Smith, DHM, open the first Catholic academy and free school on E. Seneca St. in downtown Buffalo.

 1868 - The school moves to a building at the corner of Franklin and Church streets.
 While it is officially named St. Mary’s Academy and Industrial Female School of Buffalo, it is referred to as “Miss Nardin’s Academy.”

-1868 - St. Mary’s Academy graduates its first high school student, Miss Katherine E. Conway.
+1868 - St. Mary’s Academy graduates its first upper school student, Miss Katherine E. Conway.

 1874 - Boys were first admitted to the elementary school.